 The FiT rate for 2016-17 represents a 21 per cent increase over the rate of 5.500 c/kWh which applied for 2015-16.
 The increase is due to movements in the Wholesale Electricity Price (WEP) which has a major impact on the calculation of the regulated FiT rate as outlined in the formula set out in the 2016 FiT Rate Determination.

 2016 Regulated Feed-in Tariff Rate Investigation and Determination

-The Regulator has commenced a Regulated Feed-in Tariff rate pricing investigation.
+The Regulator has completed its 2016 Regulated Feed-in Tariff Rate Investigation.

 Further information regarding the Investigation and Determination can be found here.

 2013 Regulated Feed-in Tariff Rate Investigation and Determination

 In August 2013, the Regulator was required, by the Minister of Finance, to investigate and recommend to the Government a ‘fair and reasonable’ value, to apply from 1 January 2014, for regulated FiT for residential and small businesses customers.

 The Regulator’s final report (released in October 2013) and determination (released in December 2013) set out the formula for calculating relevant FiT rates and the minimum FiT rate to apply for the regulatory periods.